 Queen’s Park, Brent/Westminster

-A largely built-over park in West Kilburn – with some of London’s trendiest little terraces
+A largely built-over former showground in West Kilburn – with some of London’s trendiest little terraces

 At the 2011 census, 36 per cent of Queen’s Park’s residents were white British.
 There were also significant minorities of Caribbean, African, Irish, Indian and Bangladeshi birth or descent, and almost 2,000 people with a mixed ethnic background.